-The Board monitors the Strategic Plan using financial and non-financial Key Performance Indicators.
-The Plan is designed to have a long-term beneficial impact on the Group and to contribute to its success in delivering better quality and more innovative services to clients.
-Other activities included:

-- Agreeing the 2024 budget

-- Monitoring a 100 day plan to control and reposition Amey with stakeholders following the acquisition of the Amey Group by OEP and Buckthorn

-- Launching an ESG strategy

-- Reviewing the work winning capability of the business which resulted in the adoption of the Miller Heiman work winning methodologies and additional resources

-- The review and approval of key bids

-More information can be found in the:

-• CEO foreword, pages 8 to 13
+The likely long- The Board monitors the Strategic Plan using financial and non-financial Key term Performance Indicators.
+The Plan is designed to have a long-term beneficial impact on consequences of the Group and to contribute to its success in delivering better quality and more any decision innovative services to clients.
+Other activities included: Agreeing the 2024 budget Monitoring a 100 day plan to control and reposition Amey with stakeholders following the acquisition of the Amey Group by OEP and Buckthorn Launching an ESG strategy Reviewing the work winning capability of the business which resulted in the adoption of the Miller Heiman work winning methodologies and additional resources The review and approval of key bids More information can be found in the: CEO foreword, pages 2 to 6